Soneviq/Soneviq/README.md

 - 👋 Hi, I’m @Soneviq
-- 👀 I’m interested in Computers, Marketing, Sales and Cyber
+- 👀 I’m interested in Computers and Cyber
-- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on . . .
-- 📫 How to reach me Linkedin / Dionisis Karamitopoulos
+- 📫 How to reach me Linkedin / Dionysis Karamitopoulos

 <!---
 Soneviq/Soneviq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.